-Playing On Florida’s Gulf Coast With Babies & Young Children: Clearwater Beach
+Playing on Florida’s Gulf Coast with Babies & Young Children: Clearwater Beach

 dolphin clearwater beach, clearwater beach, dolphins, gulf coast with kids, dolphins at clearwater beach

-My husband was out jumping waves about 20 feet from shore when I saw the grey fin pop up from the water.
+He was out jumping waves about 20 feet from shore when I saw the grey fin emerge from the water.
 The fin popped up and I froze for what felt like an eternity but in reality was probably only half a second.
 I tried to scream but only a squeak came out.
-I was just about to try again when the creature the fin belonged emptied its blowhole into the air and I too exhaled, with more relief than I thought possible.
-It wasn’t a shark 10 feet away from my husband, it was a dolphin.
-Now I was envious!

 This was my introduction to Clearwater Beach, Florida.